What is a nursing associate?

 What is the difference between a nursing associate and a registered nurse?

-Nursing associates are members of the nursing team who have gained a foundation degree, typically involving two years of higher education.
-They are not nurses – nursing is what is known as a graduate entry profession and those joining the nursing part of the NMC register require a degree.
-Once you qualify as a nursing associate you can undertake further education and training and if you wish you can go on to become a registered nurse by studying for a shortened nursing degree or nursing degree apprenticeship
+Nursing Associates are members of the nursing team who have gained a foundation degree, typically involving two years of higher education.
+Once you qualify as a nursing associate you can undertake further education and training to become a registered nurse by studying for a shortened nursing degree or nursing degree apprenticeship.
+This role in practice bridges the gap between a healthcare support worker and a registered nurse and a members of different registers with the Nursing and Midwifery Council.

 What is the difference between a nursing associate and a health and care assistant?